 So, you’ve been working as a web designer for a while now and you think it’s time to cash in by selling some of your designs online.
 While it’s true that vast amounts of money are being made by other designers selling everything from email newsletters to WordPress themes, it’s going to take a bit more than simply submitting one of your old, unused designs and waiting for the cheques to show up to quit your day job.

 Today, we’re going to examine 10 useful tips for turning your design by-products into some serious cash flow each month.
+Need more?
+Check out these website templates.

 Introduction: what’s in it for you?